 While we were pleasantly surprised by a few devices on our list, unfortunately we felt a little underwhelmed by Young Living's Dewdrop diffuser.
 Compared with the other models we've reviewed, the Dewdrop is fairly "bare bones" with very few features.
 As you can see, there is just a single button on the diffuser, that turns the device on or off of it's 4hr run cycle, and also powers the light on or off.
 The design and materials are eerily similar to the dōTERRA Petal, which makes us think it's made by the same manufacturer, but lacking all the great features the Petal includes.
 The cool blue LED is a little bright for our taste, and not our favourite hue of blue, so we preferred to run it with the light off.
 We liked the larger 180ml reservoir, and the diffusion coverage was quite impressive with good aroma.
 But we can't help but feel like there should be more to this unit.
 It's still a good affordable option, but we would have liked some more features for the price point.

-While it may not have some of the more luxurious features as some other models, this is hands-down our top choice.
-DoTERRA produces a well-made diffuser that performs exactly as you'd expect.
+While it may not have some of the more luxurious look as some of the other models on our list, the Vitscing 300ml is hands down our top choice.
+Victsing produces a well-made diffuser that performs exactly as you'd expect.
 It's simple to use, can last for a long time, and doesn't cut any corners.

-The top is easy to pull off, which reveals the large reservoir.
+The top is easy to pull off, which reveals the largest reservoir of almost every diffuser out there.
 We were a big fan of the simple design of the lid - it doesn't matter what direction you put it on.
 Just plop it on top, and no need to fiddle with the orientation at all.
+Unlike some other diffusers that have up to 4 different pieces just to refill!

 Next, you'll want to turn it on.
 Simply push the "mist" button to start.
 You'll notice a little LED pop up under one of three options: 1 hour, 2 hours, or 4 hours.
 By default, it is set to 1 hour.
 But you can simply press the button again to increase the runtime.
 The Petal will automatically shut off when you run out of liquid, so you don't have to worry about damaging it.

-For such an affordable option, we were really impressed with the Petals performance.
-It can cover 330 square feet of space, and holds 150 ml of fluid.
-This is more than enough for a multi-hour run time, and we hardly think that you'd need to fill it up more than once per day, even with persistent use.
+For such an affordable option, we were really impressed with the Victsing's performance.
+It can cover more than 500 square feet of space, and holds 300ml of fluid.
+This is more than enough for up to 10 hours of run time, and we hardly think that you'd need to fill it up more than once per day, even with persistent use.

 Overall, this is our top recommendation for beginners and experts alike.
-The Petal performs well, is inexpensive, and is suitable for most applications.
+The Victsing performs excellently, is inexpensive, and is suitable for most applications.
 If you're unsure what's best for you, then this is a pretty safe bet!

 For some, "good enough" isn't going to cut it.
 If you're looking for the best of the best and aren't willing to make any compromises on performance, then this is the model you need.
 If we were grading strictly on functionality alone, this would definitely be our top rated model.
 But due to the higher cost and more complex method of use, we'd recommend this option primarily to those of you who are willing to invest in getting better results.